 Three or more years experience in positions with progressive responsibility in a college or university setting.
 Experience with student conduct and understanding of applicable legal and regulatory requirements.
 Demonstrated skill in working with individuals and groups from diverse backgrounds.
 Experience and skill in fiscal, personnel, and facility management.

 Knowledge of legal alternatives related to students' rights and responsibilities; an understanding and sensitivity to cultural, ethnic and economic diversity of students and the community; the ability to administer student conduct programs; and a thorough understanding of the legal and regulatory environment of college student affairs.
 Must have the ability to manage people and resources.
 Must have knowledge of fiscal and facility management principles and practices.
 Skill in the use of standard Microsoft office computer and web-based applications.

 Master's degree required in College Student Personnel, Higher Education Administration, Counseling, Education, or related field.

 Requires excellent oral and written communication skills.
 Must possess strong interpersonal skills and have a commitment to achieving diversity in the University.
-Requires excellent oral and written communication skills. *Regular reliable attendance is required.
+Requires excellent oral and written communication skills.
+Serves as Campus Security Authority as outlined by the Clery Act. *Regular reliable attendance is required.
 This position is designated as security sensitive and requires a criminal background check.